People with post-traumatic stress disorder (PTSD) struggle with nightmares. The dreams can be so terrifying they’re often afraid to sleep.

 This medication was initially found to be helpful for combat-related nightmares, but in practice it’s now used for non-combat trauma too.
 It occasionally lowers blood pressure, which can cause dizziness and falls.
 For more information, talk to your health care provider.

 Another way to conquer nightmares is by circumventing them completely and confronting insomnia instead.
 Educate yourself about insomnia and learn sleep hygiene to get a good night’s rest.
-If you can’t sleep no matter what you do, talk to your psychiatrist about medications.
+If you can’t sleep no matter what you do, talk to your family doctor or psychiatrist about medications.

 A second approach is to treat the cause of the nightmares: the PTSD itself.
-Talk to your psychotherapist about CBT, EMDR, couple or family therapy, support groups, self-care, and self-help.
+Talk to your psychotherapist about the interventions list above, as well as couple or family therapy, support groups, self-care, and self-help.
 Consider looking into ways to deal with PTSD triggers.
-If your symptoms are debilitating, touch bases with your psychiatrist about medications.
+If your symptoms are debilitating, please reach out for help.